Republican Rep. Ken Buck to leave Congress next week, narrowing GOP's slim majority

 “I just feel there is important work to be done concerning the election and how we choose candidates,” Buck added.
 “So I want to get involved in this election cycle and make sure we choose the best candidate we can.”

-Buck is a former federal prosecutor and District Attorney in northern Colorado who is a member of the ultraconservative House Freedom Caucus.
+Buck is a former federal prosecutor and district attorney in northern Colorado who is a member of the ultraconservative House Freedom Caucus.
 Since the 2020 election, however, he’s made a name for himself in Washington breaking with his party on major issues.
-He voted to certify Biden’s presidential win, voted against a Republican push to impeach Biden and against making Rep. Jim Jordan, a major Trump ally, speaker.
+He voted to certify Biden’s presidential win and voted against a Republican push to impeach Biden and against making Rep. Jim Jordan, a major Trump ally, speaker.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.